hamboneZA/TwitterSearchReplyBot/README.md

 <code>sudo apt install Installpython3.8 && sudo apt install pip3 -y</code>

-Do python -- version again and check if the new version was installed.
-If you had python 2 installed previously it might show that old version because we've not updated .env. in which case check the Python 3 version using python3 --version.
+Do <code>python -- version</code> again and check if the new version was installed.
+If you had python 2 installed previously it might show that old version because we've not updated .env. in which case check the Python 3 version using python3 --version and use <code>$ python3 ... </code> if you're lazy and don't want to set things up as they should be.

 ## Tywthon